 - Maintain a stand as would surface fire to create large-gap habitat for fire-resistant trees.

 The range of modern FDn22 woodlands lies primarily within the Boundary Waters Canoe Area Wilderness, and there these woodlands still experience natural disturbances.
-Climate change has increased the frequency and intensity of straight-line damaging winds, and these woodlands are particularly susceptible because the dominant species are not wind-firm.
 Recent storms have flattened large areas within the BWCA Wilderness where these woodlands are the matrix vegetation.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 The trees and many of the groundlayer plants of these woodlands are boreal species that will be stressed as the climate warms.
 Outside of the BWCA Wilderness, fire no longer affects the composition of the forest due to suppression efforts.
 The historic response of this community to disturbance is complicated mostly by the exclusion of fire as an influencing agent.
 Commercial logging coupled with the lack of fire has resulted in woodlands with almost no jack or red pine and significantly less white pine, white spruce, or black spruce.
 Now there is far more quaking aspen, big-toothed aspen, paper birch, balsam fir, and red maple than was documented by PLS surveyors in the late 1800s.
 Managing stands in the absence of surface fire increases the risk of losing the pines as potential crop trees.

 Silvicultural Strategy for re-initiating FDn22 woodlands as would severe crown fire